Standalone Own-Damage Vs Third Party Car Insurance

 Difference Between Standalone Own-Damage and Third Party Car Insurance Plan

-Purchasing a car insurance is a required as well as a wise decision.
-On the basis of coverage there are three types of car insurance policies namely Standalone Own-Damage insurance, Third Party Car insurance and Comprehensive Car Insurance.
+Purchasing car insurance is required as well as a wise decision.
+On the basis of coverage, there are three types of car insurance policies namely Standalone Own-Damage insurance, third party car insurance and comprehensive car insurance.
 The first two policies have a variety of differences in terms of coverage and their policy details while the third one is just a combination of them.
 Let’s read all about them in detail.

-Earlier, it was not possible to purchase a Standalone Own-Damage policy, and Own Damage cover was available only as part of a standard comprehensive insurance policy, alongside Third Party coverage.
+Earlier, it was not possible to purchase standalone own-damage car insurance, and Own Damage cover was available only as part of a standard comprehensive insurance policy, alongside Third Party coverage.
 But now, in accordance to the new IRDAI (Insurance Regulatory and Development Authority) guidelines, it is possible to purchase this cover separately, even from a different insurance provider to your Third Party insurance policy.
 In such a scenario, it is known as Standalone Own-Damage car insurance.

 What Does it Cover?